 Many teachers start the school year by crowdfunding thousands of dollars for classroom supplies while community organizations continue the fight for tangible educational equity (MSN).
 With vast public school funding disparities, claiming that education will automatically fix inequality is a cruel joke.
 We must fight for the education that all of us and our communities deserve.

-KEY TAKEAWAYS • Education is presented as an equalizing force.
+• Education is presented as an equalizing force.

 • Racial segregation and local school funding create an uneven playing field.